Reality show Squid Game: The Challenge renewed for second season

 The format of the show was based on the wildly popular Korean drama of the same name and saw 456 contestants face off in mind-bending and complex challenges, designed to knock out players at every stage of the competition.

-Things got tense throughout the episodes, which were released in batches on Netflix over the past few weeks with the eventual winner being crowned this week for that major $4.56 million reward.
+Things got tense throughout the episodes, which were released in batches on Netflix over the past few weeks with the eventual winner, Mai Whelan, being crowned this week for that major $4.56 million reward.

 Fans will get a second season of Squid Game: The Challenge